Head & Heart Program

 When does the program start and end?

 Funding covers a 10-week period.
-For Summer 2024 students must be ready to begin the Head and Heart Indigenous Research Fellowship on May 13, 2024.
-The Fellowship will run until July 19, 2024.
+For Summer 2025 students must be ready to begin the Head and Heart Indigenous Research Fellowship on May 12, 2025.
+The Fellowship will end with the Head & Heart Indigenous Research Symposium on July 18, 2025.

 Do I have to be in London to apply?